ResidentMario/cultural-insight/README.md

 ##Development sketch

 Bluemix does not provide an event scheduling service, so the email capacity will have to be done via a administrative portal in the web app in the long run, and probably out of the local environment in the short run.
-This is done via the flask-email plugin.
+This is done via the sendgrid service.
 Emails ought to be delivered on a weekly basis.

-There is no feasible way to database cultural events.
-Instead this application will rely on a mock-up "content curator", someone who will use an admintool to plug events into the database.
+There is no feasible way to database cultural events on the fly (this is an entirely seperate project).
+Instead this application will likely rely on a mock-up "content curator", someone who will use an admintool to plug events into the database, unless I am able to find a durable database for this.

 For testing purposes I will define a 100 (?)-event starter dataset manually.
 This dataset will not be metricated by date.